martgras/LukeRobertsControl/README.md

 The rotary switch is connected to pins 4,5 and 23 on my esp32 device.
 Everything fits into the wall socket

+## Hardware

+Only an ESP32 is required to control the lamp using MQTT or HTTP A rotary switch can be attached to control the brightness and switch the lamp on and off.
+You can use any GPIO PIN input pins that have an internal pull-ups (GPIO 34-39 don't have pullups)

 ## Building